Hi, I'm SallyBookkeeper, Office Administrator, & Photographer

 Other volunteer work for organizations and interests with which I have been involved includes marketing in a variety of forms.
 Logos, brochures, contracts, newsletters and other publications promoted the organizations, provided clear messages to keep customers and members informed, and were a platform for voices and artwork to be heard and seen.
 Coordinating group workshops, seminars, and trips to explore various special interest topics were all rewarding experiences I might not have had without my volunteer work.

-Although my resume skill set emphasizes bookkeeping, it’s really the problem solving, photography, and office administration where my talents are most evident.
+Although my resume skill set emphasizes bookkeeping, it’s really the problem solving, analyzing, office administration, and photography, where my talents are most evident.
 I have excellent data entry and typing skills with very high levels of speed and accuracy.
-I do best with a variety of activities, in an entrepreneurial setting, or in a department that operates on these principles.
-I thrive on projects, from brainstorming new ideas, through working with others to help bring those ideas to fruition, to refining and managing a mature product or service.
+I do best with a variety of activities, in a cooperative and entrepreneurial setting, or in a department that operates on these principles.
+I thrive on projects, from brainstorming new ideas, through working with others to help bring those ideas to fruition, to refining and managing a mature product, service, or event.
 I enjoy being part of a team that is more than the sum of its parts.
 Bottom line, what matters to me is not a specific job, but rather outcomes.
 I want, or perhaps need, to have an influence on my workplace that results in positive outcomes.
 One that provides stability &/or growth to the company while also maintaining a workplace and product or service that is humane, positive, and of high quality.
 I love being part of a community, and working creatively and with creative people.
 That said, I also have to pay my mortgage, so if you have a project for me, give me a shout.
 If you see a more permanent place for me in your company, I would love to talk with you about that, too.

 For Fundraisers, Weddings & Events.